pineapplemachine/jsdoom/style.md

 #### <a id="3.5.2."></a> 3.5.2.
 Prefer braces around arrow function bodies

-In general, the bodies of arrow functions should always be enclosed within braces `{}`, even when the function body contains only a `return` statement.
+The bodies of arrow functions should always be enclosed within braces `{}`, even when the function body contains only a `return` statement.

 ``` ts
 myArray.filter((value) => {